paweljakubas/j-random-matrices/chapters/algebra.md

    (+/)(run"0)1000#0
 1000
 ```
 We are perfect now, but with a caveat.
-The execution cost is substantial - order of magnitude difference with respect to previous approach.
+The additional execution cost is substantial - tests run an order of magnitude longer than corresponding the previous approach.

 ### Matrix multiplication